niccokunzmann/somarosa.co.uk/content/1-1container.md

 {{< image-section left=true image="/img/embodiment2.jpg" alt="" >}}
 ## Online 1-1

-Held Container online to empower your pleasure and support your nervous system.
-Working with Breathwork, Sound, Movement, Embodiment, Energy Alchemy to activate your sacred life force underpinned by Nervous System Regulation
+Held Container online to empower your pleasure and support your nervous system in these areas:
-*Until May 2026 only Online offerings with be available
+Awakening your Energygasm, your Orgasmic Woman
+Yoni Egg Demouring & Reclamation
+Nervous System Experiencing & Resourcing
+Reclaiming your Self Love & Self Pleasure

 {{< /image-section >}}